The chromatic profile of locally colourable graphs: Structure of locally bipartite graphs down to 8/15

 \begin{Proof} We label a copy of $H_{0}$ in $G$ as below and let $X = \set{a_{0}, a_{1}, \dotsc, a_{6}}$.

-Let $U_{4}$ be the set of vertices with exactly four neighbours in $X$.
-As mentioned below \Cref{fig:graphs}, no vertex in a locally bipartite graph has five neighbours in a copy of $H_{0}$ so all other vertices have at most three neighbours in $X$, and hence
+Let $U_{4}$ be the set of vertices with exactly four neighbours in $X$. \Cref{rmk:4nbs} shows that no vertex has five neighbours in a copy of $H_{0}$, so every non-$U_{4}$ vertex has at most three neighbours in $X$.
+Hence

 and so